zlanguage/zcomp/README.md

 $ npm init
 $ npm install @zlanguage/zstdlib
 ```
-This installs the Z standard library locally in just the paackage you need it for.
+This installs the Z standard library locally in just the package you need it for.

-# Use The Compiler
+# Use the Compiler

 Transpile Z Code:

 ```sh
 $ zcomp transpile [path of Z to transpile] [path of where to output the transpiled JS]
 ```

 Run Z Code:

 ```sh
 $ zcomp run [path of Z to run]
 ```

 Transpile one directory to another:

 ```sh
 $ zcomp dirt [path of directory with Z] [path of "out" directory]
 ```

 Watch a file for changes, and transpile when the file is changed:

 ```sh
 $ zcomp watch [path of Z to watch and transpile] [path of where to output the transpiled JS]
 ```

 # Docs

 The docs are on the offical [Z Website](https://zlanguage.github.io/).

-# Z 0.4.1 is out!
-New features:
-- Macro system and `include`